Bgrlgymnast/the-a-team/README.md

 - Tyler Potts

 ## Overview
-In our final project for SMU Data Bootcamps our team has decided to use Data Model Implementatin and Optimization to try and predict President/Vice President and how that combinatio would affect the United State GDP.
+In our final project for SMU Data Bootcamps our team has decided to use Data Model Implementation and Optimization to try and predict President.
-- Would the US be prosperous.
+- Would the US be prosperous?
-- Can the model output predict classification accuracy equal to or higher than 75% or with an 0.80 R-squard?
+- Can the model output predict classification accuracy equal to or higher than 75% or with an 0.80 R-squarde?

 ### **Stage 1**
 **Ingest and clean**
 - Clean, normalize, and standardize data set
-- Upload data to a database (postgres)
+- Upload data to a database (postgress)

 ### **Stage 2**
 **Develop and optimize model**